TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Do we want to somehow let the user be able to rollback to older versions?
+	- How do we even do it?
+Build retention on appveyor?

+- Check if there's no room for error in those connection tokens

 - Dedicated server communication
 	- Advanced RCON functionality
 		- Rcon can download the log